 - Represented a worldwide leader of semiconductor devices in a trade secret and employee raiding case against multiple defecting employees.

-- Defended a major oilfield service company in patent litigation dealing with drilling technology.
+- Defended major oilfield service companies in patent and trade secret litigation and counseling dealing with drilling technology.

 - Represented a major electronics firm in defending a patent infringement suit in connection with printed circuit board technology.